Downscaling climate projections to 1 km with single-image super resolution: Conclusion

-We presented single-image super-resolution models for downscaling climate projections to 1-km resolution and a way to evaluate their performance in downscaling climate projections.
+We presented single-image super-resolution models for downscaling climate projections to 1-km resolution and a~way to evaluate their performance in downscaling climate projections with climate indicators.
 The results show that these models can downscale climate projections without increasing the error compared to low-resolution ones.

-This is still research in progress, so many problems remain for the future.
+This is research in progress, so many problems remain for the future.
 In Figure~\ref{fig:sample}, climate projections downscaled with single-image super-resolution models show much more local structure.
-Although our way of evaluation shows that single-image super-resolution models are better, it cannot express the added value of the local structure.
+Although our way of evaluation shows that single-image super-resolution models are better, it does not capture the added value of the local structure.
 Therefore, we have to extend it to ways to assess spatial properties.
 Furthermore, we need to implement probabilistic models as uncertainty quantification is important to tackle climate change.
 Exploring other climate variables, such as daily minimum and maximum temperatures and precipitation, is also necessary.
-Moreover, incorporating auxiliary data (e.g. elevation and land use) can enhance performance, particularly in regions with complex terrain.
+Moreover, incorporating auxiliary data (e.g.~elevation) can enhance performance, particularly in regions with complex terrain.
 Finally, we did not include diffusion models, which are gaining increasing attention \citep[e.g.][]{mardani2025}.

 \begin{ack} This work was supported by the project Efficient Exploration of Climate Data Locally (FOCAL) funded by the European Union (CINEA), grant No.~101137787, and Student Summer Research Program 2025 of the FIT CTU in Prague. \end{ack}